berkayyyilmaz/mini-twitter-x-mock-api-server/README.md

-# Mini Twitter X - API Server
+# Mini Twitter X - Mock API Server

 ## How to run